APikielny/Final-Project-Tanks/functional.md

 Names of any specific files in the project.
 How you will structure the classes, functions and code in your program.
 The name of any files or tools that you will use to design the program.

+We will use Python 3.
+We will have an app file, a tank file, and a bullet file.
+Our project is a tank game, with two players.
+Each player can use the arrow keys to aim, and then fire their bullets.